ah596/final-project/README.md

 ## 📄 License

-This project was created as a final project assignment.
+This project was created as a travleing.

 ---